PhysiologicAILab/TCC_material_server/README.md

 The App can then be run by running app.py

-### This project was funded by the Engineering and Physical Sciences Research Council (EP/V011766/1) for the UK Research and Innovation (UKRI) Interdisciplinary Circular Economy Centre for Textiles: Circular Bioeconomy for Textile Materials.
+### Acknowledgement: This project was funded by the Engineering and Physical Sciences Research Council (EP/V011766/1) for the UK Research and Innovation (UKRI) Interdisciplinary Circular Economy Centre for Textiles: Circular Bioeconomy for Textile Materials.